soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 bits.toBinaryString == "11111111111111111111111111111111" // a byte with 32 bits?
 ```

-This is a conceptual failure of design that cannot be fixed without abandoning
+This is a design failure that cannot be fixed without abandoning implicit numeric
-implicit numeric conversions altogether.
+conversions altogether.

 #### The Worst: Having a Way Out, but not Choosing It